Rivers, Fresno State top Arizona State in Las Vegas Bowl

 THE TAKEAWAY

-Arizona State: The Sun Devils will be disappointed to finish with the exact same record as last season, but signs of progress under Edwards are evident.
-The defense found several young playmakers and mostly played well without freshman linebacker Merlin Robertson.
-The offense, which played without star wide receiver N'Keal Harry after he declared for the NFL draft, will have to be upgraded to contend in the Pac-12.
+Arizona State: The Sun Devils will be disappointed to finish with the exact same record as last season, but signs of progress under Edwards were evident.
+The defense found several young playmakers and played well against Fresno State without freshman linebacker Merlin Robertson.
+The offense, which played without star wide receiver N'Keal Harry after he declared for the NFL draft, needs to be upgraded to contend in the Pac-12.

-Fresno State: It wasn't pretty, but the Bulldogs used a strong second half to secure its best season in school history.
-The senior-heavy offensive line led the way for Rivers, who will be the focal point of the offense in 2019 considering the upcoming turnover in the passing game.
+Fresno State: The Bulldogs used a strong second half to complete its best season in school history.
+The senior-heavy offensive line led the way for Rivers, who will be the focal point of the offense in 2019.
 With a 22-6 record in two seasons at Fresno State, Tedford has reminded everyone why he is one of the best coaches in college football.

 POLL IMPLICATIONS

-Fresno State should finish the season ranked for the third time in school history and should earn its highest final-ranking ever.
+Fresno State will finish the season ranked for the third time in school history and should earn its highest final-ranking ever.
 Arizona State could merit consideration from voters in the preseason poll.

 UP NEXT

 Arizona State: The Sun Devils need to replace Wilkins, and with commitments from three top high school quarterbacks, it seems his successor might not have been in uniform at the Las Vegas Bowl.
-If Arizona State can find stability there quickly, the pieces look to be in place to challenge Utah and Southern California in the Pac-12 South.
+If Arizona State can find stability there quickly, the pieces look to be in place to challenge in the Pac-12 South.

-Fresno State: The Bulldogs are looking at a major roster overhaul, losing McMaryion, all three starting wide receivers, four of five starting offensive linemen and four defensive starters.
+Fresno State: The Bulldogs are looking at a major roster overhaul, losing McMaryion, four of five starting offensive linemen and four defensive starters.
 However, a return to the Mountain West Conference title game isn't an unreasonable expectation based on what Tedford has accomplished in his first two seasons at Fresno State.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25